sagemath/trac_to_gh/Issue 9167.md

 # Issue 9167: cygwin: importing sage.libs.ecl yields a "no such process" error

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9167

 Original creator: was